oSoWoSo/font-logos/README.md

 ![Available logos](assets/readme-header.png)

-quickemu-logos is an icon font containing logos of popular linux distributions and other open source software.
+quickemu-logos is an icon font containing logos of popular Operating Systems.

 *Note:* All brand icons are trademarks of their respective owners and should only be used to represent the company or product to which they refer.